 On The rows are two of Great Yarmouth's most historic sites; the ruins of a 13th-century Franciscan friary and The Row Houses, a pair of 17h century merchant's houses later converted into tenements.
 One house is preserved as it was in 1870, and boats a very finely crafted Jacobean plaster ceiling.
 The other Row House shows what life was like in 1942, immediately before the house was hit by a German bomb.

 Close to the Row Houses stand the crumbling ruins of Greyfriars, a Franciscan friary established in the 13th century.
 The friary was dissolved by Henry VIII and over time the monastic buildings were gradually absorbed into the surrounding buildings.
 Then during WWII an incendiary bomb exposed medieval features long hidden by surrounding buildings.
-There are a pair of stone-vaulted cloisters, 2 tomb recesses and remains of 14th century wall paintings.
+There are a pair of stone-vaulted cloisters, 2 tomb recesses and the remains of 14th-century wall paintings.

 Three miles outside Great Yarmouth is Caister Castle, a 15th century moated fortress built by Sir John Fastolf, the model for Shakespeare's Falstaff.
 The castle is one of the earliest medieval buildings in England to make extensive use of brick as a building material.
 Nearby is the remains of a Roman Saxon Shore fort, built around AD 200.
 The fort was occupied until well into the 4th century, then abandoned, only to be reoccupied in the 7th century as a Saxon settlement.

 About Great Yarmouth